mendix/docs/content/howto/mobile/how-to-ota.md

 Using Native Builder 3.0 and Mendix Studio 8.4, you can update your Mendix Native Apps over the air (OTA).
 OTA updates are a fast and painless way of updating things like layouts, pages, assets or even you app's business logic (such as nanoflows and JavaScript actions).

-Native Apps are seperated in two parts: a wrapper that is basically a Native iOS or Android app and a bundle that is being loaded dynamically by said wrapper.
+Native apps are separated in two parts: a wrapper that is basically a native iOS or Android app and a bundle that is being loaded dynamically by said wrapper.
 Things like your business logic and static assets are part of this dynamically-loaded bundle.

 When you have changes you want to deploy, the Native Builder can bundle them in a new, updated bundle and painlessly deploy them.
 On the next app restart, your app's users will be updated to the latest version and continue their business as usual.